scrapinghub/scrapy-poet/docs/overrides.rst

 Page Objects with :py:func:`web_poet.handle_urls` provided by `web-poet`_.

 .. tip::
-    Make sure to read the :external:ref:`intro-overrides` Tutorial section of `web-poet`_ to learn all of its other functionalities that is not covered in this section.
+    Make sure to read the :external:ref:`rules-intro` Tutorial section of `web-poet`_ to learn all of its other functionalities that is not covered in this section.